KnowledgeAnywhere/FortunaSDK/README.md

 ### Debugging in VS Code

-The recommended editor for working on the FortunaSDK is Visual Studio code, which is has a debug configuration already setup.
+The recommended editor for working on the SDK is Visual Studio code, which is has a debug configuration already setup.
 In the specs folder, modify the file `manual-tests.js` to run through the code you desire to debug.
 When you're ready, select the "debug" icon in the pane and click "launch program" and it will hit any breakpoints you set.

 See also: [Visual Studio Code - Debugger Documentation](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations)